 - X – Scream – Ride head first down the tower and dangle 109 stories in the air

-The main pool is located on the 8th floor of the Stratosphere.
+The main resort pool, also known as Elation Pool, is located on the 8th floor of the Stratosphere.
 The pool area isn’t massive but it’s large enough for the relatively small hotel.
 In addition to the main pool, there are three oversized spas.
 The pool is open to all ages but minors under 18 years of age must be accompanied by an adult.

 Stratosphere loyalty club